pythoncapi/pythoncapi/doc/optimize_python.rst

 The ``PyObject_GetBuffer()`` is a sane API: it requires the caller to call ``PuBuffer_Release()`` to release the ``Py_buffer`` object.
-Memory can be copied if needed to allow to move the object while the buffer is used.
+Memory can be copied if needed to allow moving the object while the buffer is used.